-The Jacob Burns Community Legal Clinics of GW Law offer several two-year graduate clinical fellowships.
-These fellowships allow experienced attorneys to obtain an LLM degree while examining and engaging in clinical legal education and public interest law.
+The Jacob Burns Community Legal Clinics of GW Law offer several two-year clinical fellowships.
+These fellowships allow experienced attorneys to develop their skills and develop insight into clinical legal education and public interest law.
 In recognition of a generous gift from Philip Friedman, Esq., the Fellows are known as Friedman Fellows.

-The academic component of the fellowship program includes two year-long courses in Clinical Teaching and Scholarship taught by the Associate Dean for Clinical Affairs.
-As part of this course sequence, Fellows receive specific instruction and guidance in teaching, supervising, and writing a publishable article, and entering the teaching market.
+The academic component of the fellowship program includes a two year-long course in Clinical Teaching and Scholarship taught by the Associate Dean for Clinical Affairs.
+As part of this course, Fellows receive specific instruction and guidance in teaching, supervising, writing a publishable article, and entering the teaching market.

-Fellows enroll part-time in other classes and receive an LLM degree upon completion of the class and thesis requirements of the LLM program.
-Fellows receive an annual stipend, tuition remission for the LLM program, health insurance and other benefits, and possible student loan deferment.
-When Fellowship positions are open the Legal Clinics will solicit applications through various publicly available websites and publications.
+Fellows may opt to enroll part-time in other classes and receive an LLM degree upon completion of the class and thesis requirements of the LLM program.
+Fellows receive an annual stipend, health insurance and other benefits, and possible student loan deferment.
+For additional information please contact the Jacob Burns Community Legal Clinics at [email protected].

 - Friedman Fellowship Program

 - Family Justice Litigation